scipy/scipy/doc/source/tutorial/ndimage.rst

 equal to the type of the specified output argument.
 If no output argument is given, it is still possible to specify what the result of the output should be.
-This is done by simply assigning the desired numarray type object to the output argument.
+This is done by simply assigning the desired `numpy` type object to the output argument.
 For example:

 ::